avontrustlabs/Binancefair/README.md

-We are the world's first crypto wallet risk assessor for consumers
+We are the world's first crypto wallet risk assessor for consumers.
+Super simple and able to use everywhere.

 Version 1.0